cyclejs-community/component-combinators/notes/log architecture.md

 Unless I trace every sources in `m` before passing it ?? could be

-So :

-m(Specs, Settings, Tree) :

-- Specs has trace information : NO, has to go through settings? yes otherwise I have to find a way to have a flatmap for log, i.e. traceInputs(tracedInputs)... merging the Specs.trace - more complex.
-Incorporate than in `m` instead?? separate it rather is better design
-- `m` body:
-  - Tree.apply(traceInputs(Specs.trace, sources, settings)) (YES BOTH, I also need to include the settings   in  the log!)
-  - think about how the nesting would work, would not order be changed? to test

-- Remains the issue of tracing leaves of the component tree, i.e. Component
-  - is there a way to automate it ?
-Does not seem like so
-  - user should use traceInputs() himself to do so or a version of that
-  - same for traceOutputs

-- put trace info in settings._meta.trace etc.

-# case lead component
-function f (sources, settings){
-  const tracedSources = sources.traceInputs(sources, settings);

-  const events = makeEvents(sources, settings);
-  // state can use events, for DRY reasons const state = makeState(events, sources, settings);
-  const actions = makeActions(events, state, settings);

-  // settings can be used to parameterize the trace const tracedActions = sources.traceSinks(actions, settings);

-  return {
-    sinkName : projectActionOnSink(sinkName, tracedActions),
-    ...
-  }
-}

 # Injection of traceInputs and traceSinks
 Note that in cycle, drivers are called first with subjects.
 Then app with drivers sinks as source